influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/istio-libsonnet/docs/1.10/networking/v1alpha3/destinationRule.md

 withH2UpgradePolicy(h2UpgradePolicy)
 ```

-Specify if http1.1 connection should be upgraded to http2 for the associated destination.
+"Specify if http1.1 connection should be upgraded to http2 for the associated destination."

 ### fn spec.trafficPolicy.connectionPool.http.withHttp1MaxPendingRequests